aws/aws-cdk/packages/aws-cdk-lib/aws-autoscaling/README.md

 });
 ```

-To launch a mixture of Spot and on-demand instances, and/or with multiple instance types, you can create an `AutoScalingGroup` from a MixedInstancesPolicy:
+To launch a mixture of Spot and on-demand instances, and/or with multiple instance types, you can create an `AutoScalingGroup` from a `MixedInstancesPolicy`:

 ```ts
 declare const vpc: ec2.Vpc;